ibara/lillian.link/_lilypad_source/blog/anarchy/2017-01-03_worker-collectives-generative-justice.md

 Unfortunately, I haven't found a lot of information about "worker collectives" specifically, but there's plenty information on "worker cooperatives."

-Although, these models alone are insufficient in successful Generative Justice, as that boils down to good goals and the people who support them!
-Crowdsource those believers for delicate planning and insight, for planning protections and benefits, in establishing checks and balances.
-In general, the goals and values of the organization are its guiding star.

 ## The Worker Collective Manual

 I created the "Worker Collective Manual" hoping it serves as an